CompCogNeuro/CompCogNeuro.github.io/content/distributed representations.md

 {id="figure_topo" style="height:30em"}
 ![Schematic diagram of topographically organized shape representations in monkey IT cortex, from Tanaka (2003) --- each small area of IT responds optimally to a different stimulus shape, and neighboring areas tend to have similar but not identical representations.](media/fig_tanaka03_topo.png)

 Some real-world data on distributed representations is shown in the above Figures. [[#figure_dist-graded]] shows that individual neurons respond in a **graded** fashion as a function of **similarity** to inputs relative to the optimal thing that activates them.
-We saw this same property in the [[detector sim]], especially when the leak conductance is reduced to allow firing to multiple stimuli.
+We saw this same property in the [[detector simulation]], especially when the leak conductance is reduced to allow firing to multiple stimuli.

 [[#figure_maps]] shows an overall summary map of the topology of shape representations in monkey inferotemporal (IT) cortex, where each area has a given optimal stimulus that activates it, while neighboring areas have similar but distinct optimal stimuli.
 Thus, any given shape input will be encoded as a distributed pattern across all of these areas to the extent that it has features that are sufficiently similar to activate the different detectors.
 A more continuous transformation of different stimuli is sometimes present as well, as shown in [[#figure_topo]].